-It shares a border with a country called South Korea - and the two countries have not gone on with each other for a long time.
+It shares a border with a country called South Korea - and the two countries have not got on with each other for a long time.

 A North Korean leader had not stepped foot in South Korea for 65 years and the leaders of the countries had not met for 10 years.

 But that changed in April 2018 when North Korean leader Kim Jong-un met with the president of South Korea Moon Jae-in at the border between the two countries.
 The meeting was a significant moment in modern history.

-The political differences between the two rival states led to the outbreak of a horrific war in 1950, which lasted three years.
+The political differences between the two rival states led to the outbreak of war in 1950, when North Korea invaded South Korea.